localstack/localstack.github.io/content/blog/2022-07-13-announcing-localstack-v1-general-availability/index.md

 ### IAM enforcement for all services

 LocalStack now supports IAM enforcement for all supported AWS services!
 In addition to that, you can expect more parity regarding the required actions for requests, and our Explainable IAM feature will tell you which declarations are missing from your policies!
-IAM enforcement can be activated with ENFORCE_IAM=1.
+IAM enforcement can be activated with `ENFORCE_IAM=1`.
 You can find more information in our [IAM documentation](https://docs.localstack.cloud/aws/iam/).

 ### Detailed stack analytics

-As part of an upcoming Team feature we call “Stack Insights”, we have instrumented LocalStack to report AWS API usage telemetry of LocalStack runs to your LocalStack Team account.
+As part of an upcoming Team feature we call **Stack Insights**, we have instrumented LocalStack to report AWS API usage telemetry of LocalStack runs to your LocalStack Team account.
 We can now show you which APIs you are using, which clients of your integrations use particular services and API operations, and which services cause the most API errors, and more.
 No sensitive data of your stacks are collected!
 Over the next weeks we will be rolling out new UI features to give you fine-grained access to this data.

 > Note: You can disable all type of event logging by starting LocalStack with `DISABLE_EVENTS=1`.

 ### New filesystem hierarchy with simplified configuration

-We are introducing the _LocalStack volume_ as a unified volume mount directory in the LocalStack container.
+We are introducing the **LocalStack volume** as a unified volume mount directory in the LocalStack container.

 Previous versions of LocalStack had multiple directory configurations that were a frequent source of problems.
 We have worked to unify the experience, and have revamped the filesystem hierarchy used inside the LocalStack container.
 You can find a [detailed explanation in our documentation](https://docs.localstack.cloud/localstack/filesystem/).